-Only qualifying medical costs (contributions and expenses as discussed below) which were paid by a taxpayer personally, will be taken into account in determining the medical tax credits and allowances that the taxpayer will be entitled to claim.
+Only qualifying medical costs (contributions and expenses as discussed below) which were paid by the taxpayer personally, will be taken into account in determining the MTC and allowance that the taxpayer will be entitled to claim.

-Medical costs incurred by a person other than the taxpayer will not be taken into account when medical tax credits and allowances are determined, except for -
+Medical costs incurred and paid by a person other than the taxpayer will not be taken into account when the MTC and allowance is determined for the taxpayer, except for -

-- qualifying medical costs paid by the estate of a deceased taxpayer for the period up to the date of the taxpayer's death.
-These costs are deemed to have been paid by the taxpayer on the day before the taxpayer's date of death; and - qualifying medical costs paid by an employer of a taxpayer, to the extent that the amount has been included in the income of the taxpayer as a taxable benefit.
+- qualifying medical costs paid by the estate of a deceased taxpayer5 for the period up to the date of the taxpayer's death.
+These costs are deemed to have been paid by the taxpayer on the day before the taxpayer's date of death; and - qualifying medical costs paid by an employer of the taxpayer, to the extent that the amount has been included in the income of the taxpayer as a taxable benefit.6